-Whether you’re looking to party, indulge in food and drink, play games, catch a dog show, or cheer on at the Pride March, there’s plenty to do and fun to be had at the 2023 Midsumma Festival.
+Whether you're looking to party, indulge in food and drink, play games, catch a dog show, or cheer on the Pride March, there's plenty to do and fun to be had at the 2026 Midsumma Festival.

-Melbourne’s famed Midsumma event is back for another year with 23 days of sparking rainbow celebrations in 2023.
-The nation’s queer arts and cultural organisation will run queer events encompassing local and international artists, performers, events, forums and community events running from January 21 – February 12, 2023.
+Melbourne's famed Midsumma event is back for another year with three weeks of sparking rainbow celebrations from Sunday 18 January to Sunday 8 February, 2026.
+The nation's biggest and brightest queer arts and cultural organisation will run LGBTQIA+ events encompassing local and international artists, performers, events, forums and community events.

 Featuring films, theatre, parties, sporting events, live music, and visual arts, RACV is proud to be a Gold Partner with Midsumma for another year to celebrate queer arts and culture.